ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/mssql/maintenanceplan.md

 ![Scheduled](Images/maintenanceplan/schedule.PNG)

-* Your mainenance plan is now complete, to view a full list of possible tasks which you can carry out with the maintenance plan in MSSQL, please view the following link
+* Your maintenance plan is now complete, to view a full list of possible tasks which you can carry out with the maintenance plan in MSSQL, please view the following link

 [Maintenance Plans in MSSQL](https://msdn.microsoft.com/en-gb/library/hh710041.aspx)